russell/sphinxcontrib-cldomain/doc/index.rst

 Don't include the docstring: :nodoc:
 ------------------------------------

-CLDomain inserts the documentation strings associated with symbols in your systems and packages loaded by the ``cl_systems`` configuration directive.
-Sometimes, this isn't the right thing to do, when, instead, you'd prefer to provide separate (non-docstring) documentation.
+Sometimes, you'd prefer to provide separate (non-docstring) documentation instead of having CLDomain insert the Lisp docstrings.
 That's what the ``:nodoc`` option does.

 Note: Argument lists and specializers will still be printed, as in this example::